aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 - `kubectl config current-context`: gets the current context
 - `kubectl config get-contexts`: lists all contexts
 - `kubectl config use-context [contextName]`: set the current context to a different context
-- `kubectl config use-context [contextName]`: delete the specifried contex
+- `kubectl config use-context [contextName]`: delete the specified context
 ### Namespaces

 Kubernetes namespaces let you organize and isolate your workloads.